What to Look For in Addiction Treatment Programs Colorado

 State-Run Alcohol Rehab Colorado and Medicaid Drug Rehab Centers in Colorado

-With support from the national Substance Abuse and Mental Health Services Administration, the Colorado Office of Behavioral Health Community Prevention Programs creates and conducts drug prevention programs throughout the state.
+With support from the federal agency, the Substance Abuse and Mental Health Services Administration, the Colorado Office of Behavioral Health Community Prevention Programs creates and conducts drug prevention programs throughout the state.
 In addition, the office provides technical help and counseling to a variety of substance misuse prevention programs across the state.

 If our dedicated recovery representatives cannot assist with placement at a facility that meets your needs, we will provide all the resources needed to find the right fit for your needs in CO and nationwide.